Is Cycladic Art the Origin of Minimalist Aesthetics?

 Amedeo Modigliani, Woman's Head, 1912, Limestone, 68.3 × 15.9 × 24.1 cm, Image Courtesy The Metropolitan Museum of Art, New York, NY, USA and Public Domain

-Amedeo Modigliani focused his works on the representation of women, focusing on linearity and reduction to the essentials.
+Fig 7: Amedeo Modigliani focused his works on the representation of women, focusing on linearity and reduction to the essentials.
 ‘Woman’s Head’ from 1912 demonstrates this stylistic reference.
-Limestone, 68.3 × 15.9 × 24.1 cm, Image Courtesy The Metropolitan Museum of Art, New York, NY, USA and Public Domain
+Limestone, 68.3 × 15.9 × 24.1 cm, Image via The Metropolitan Museum of Art, New York, NY, USA/ available under Met’s Open Access policy (CC0)

 The Ukrainian sculptor Alexander Archipenko, one of the pioneers of modern sculpture, always searched for the symbolically simplified form in his work.
 Contrary to popular belief, Archipenko did not draw his inspiration primarily from Cubism.
-He explicitly emphasized that his work was rather influenced by the millennia-old artistic tradition of geometric reduction.
-Pre-classical Cycladic sculpture in particular played an important role for him.5 His favorite motif was the torso, whose abstract, symmetrical formal language he liked to merge with modern design techniques, for example in one of his known works, “Torse plat” from 1914 (in the picture below).
+He explicitly emphasized that his work was rather influenced “by the millennia-old artistic tradition of geometric reduction”.5 Pre-classical Cycladic sculpture in particular played an important role for him.
+His favorite motif was the torso, whose abstract, symmetrical formal language he liked to merge with modern design techniques, for example in one of his known works, “Torse plat” from 1914.

 Barbara Hepworth, a British artist known for her abstract sculptures, also picked up on the aesthetic simplicity of Cycladic sculptures in her work: An influence reinforced by a trip to the Greek islands in 1954.
 She owned a small collection of ancient sculptures, including Cycladic idols.
 They served as a source of inspiration for her minimalist works, which are based on similar principles of abstraction and simplification.6,7